-All four Kindles vary in price points and features, making the decision of which to buy a little more complicated than just adding an ebook reader to your Amazon basket and checking out.
+All four Kindles vary in price points and features, making the decision of which to buy a little more complicated than just adding an eBook reader to your Amazon basket and checking out.

-We have compared the Kindle Paperwhite that launched in 2015, the Kindle Voyager that arrived in 2014 and the latest Kindle Oasis to help you work out what the differences are between them and how the three high-end Kindles compare.
+We have compared the Kindle Paperwhite that launched in 2015, the Kindle Voyage that arrived in 2014 and the latest Kindle Oasis to help you work out what the differences are between them and how the three high-end Kindles compare.

 Amazon Kindle Oasis vs Kindle Voyage vs Kindle Paperwhite: Display

 All three of the Kindles being compared here offer a 6-inch E Ink Carta display with touchscreen technology.
 There is a lot more to it than just size though.

 One of the most important things on an ebook reader is resolution.
 When Amazon launched the 2015 model of the Paperwhite, it doubled the resolution, putting it on par with the Kindle Voyage with both offering a pixel density of 300ppi.
 The Kindle Oasis also offers a 300ppi, meaning all three offer the same resolution.